NOTICE: This opinion is subject to

 In the absence of express support for his

-position in the text of §145, the Director argues that the
+position in the text of §145, the Director argues that the statute

-specific authority and expertise.
-Accordingly, the Director
+authority and expertise.
+Accordingly, the Director contends that a

-factual findings.
-The Director further contends that, given the
+Director further contends that, given the traditional rule that a

-traditional rule that a party must exhaust his administrative
+party must exhaust his administrative remedies, a district court

-remedies, a district court should consider new evidence only if the
+should consider new evidence only if the party did not have an

-party did not have an opportunity to present it to the agency.
+opportunity to present it to the agency.

 We reject the Director’s contention that